Dani334/DS-A3/README.md

 ```

-java testCase_immediateReplies
+java testCases/testCase_immediateReplies
-java testCase_delayedReplies
+java testCases/testCase_delayedReplies

 ```

-Please note that the amount of test cases within each major test case can be set, for example in testCase_immediateReplies.java, `int test1Cases = 30;` can be set to equal a higher number if you would like more randomised tests to be run, just ensure you are using `make` again before running `java testCase_immediateReplies`
+Please note that the amount of test cases within each major test case can be set, for example in testCase_immediateReplies.java, `int test1Cases = 30;` can be set to equal a higher/lower number if you would like more randomised tests to be run, just ensure you are using `make` again before running `java testCases/testCase_immediateReplies`